gruntjs/grunt-docs/Installing-Grunt-Edit.md

 If you want to install a bleeding-edge, unpublished version of grunt, follow the instructions for specifying a [git URL as a dependency](https://npmjs.org/doc/json.html#Git-URLs-as-Dependencies) and be sure to specify an actual commit SHA (not a branch name) as the `commit-ish`.
 This will guarantee that your project always uses that exact version of grunt.

 The specified git URL may be that of the official grunt repo or a fork.

-### Installing grunt-cli locally
-If you don't have administrator rights, you may need to install grunt-cli locally to your project using `npm install grunt-cli --save-dev`.
-Unfortunately, this will not put the `grunt` executable in your PATH.
-You'll need to specify its explicit location when executing it, eg: `./node_modules/.bin/grunt`,

-Using grunt-cli in this way is unsupported.